The Story of Two Wheel Gear™ and the First Bicycle Suit Bag

 In 2010, Reid Hemsing took over managing Two Wheel Gear as a graduating Entrepreneurship student.
 He deeply believed in the movement that Ken and Craig had started and wanted to bring it to the mainstream.
 He went to work handling everything from design to assembling each bag by hand in the basement.
 The online store, customer service and shipping was all managed on the side of a full time career.
 For local customers, Reid would take an extra suit bag on his downtown commute and make bike deliveries at lunch.

 He used the Classic in his own corporate commute for the next 3 years, testing it in every weather condition and dreamt about what the company could achieve if he could inject the funding and time needed.
 In 2012, Reid purchased the company from Ken and Craig.
 In early 2014, he left his corporate position and moved to Vancouver to start building Two Wheel Gear and the Classic 2.0.

 "We gathered all the feedback from our customers over the years and started buildingthe product that could bring the movement to the world stage.
 We spent years in emaildiscussions with some extremely passionate commuters to make the best business commuterbag on the market." - Reid Hemsing

 In 2015, Two Wheel Gear started working with MEC, Canada’s largest and most trusted retailer of outdoor and cycling products.
-With new products launching in spring 2016 and the strong growth happening in urban cycling (especially to work) in North America, there is a lot to look forward to.
-"The focus is to create the very best bags in the world for professional business commuters, to keep innovating with new commuting bags and to make it extremely easy to bike to work.
-We span multiple product categories (carry, travel, pannier) but our focus is straightforward and simple.
-We design and manufacture bags that go seamlessly from the bike to the board room."
+Reid says, "The focus is to create the very best bags in the world for professional business commuters and to keep pushing boundaries with bike commuting gear.
+Our focus is straightforward and simple.
+We want to make it extremely easy to bike to work."